Chicken Tortilla Soup makes a scrumptious soup with little effort. This easy chicken tortilla soup is simple, spicy and scrumptious.

 That’s showing me, alright.

-Here’s my recipe for Chicken Tortilla Soup.
+Here’s my Chicken Tortilla Soup recipe.
 Be sure to add this to your meal planning for some busy day in the future.

 - 6-8 boneless, skinless chicken breasts or thighs